OCA/server-tools/sentry/README.rst

                                from Sentry.

 ``sentry_ignored_exceptions``  A string of comma-separated exceptions which should be ignored.       ``odoo.exceptions.AccessDenied,
-                               You can use a star symbol (*) at the end, to ignore all exceptions    odoo.exceptions.AccessError, from a module, eg.: *odoo.exceptions.**.                              odoo.exceptions.DeferredException,
+                               You can use a star symbol (*) at the end, to ignore all exceptions    openerp.exceptions.AccessError, from a module, eg.: *odoo.exceptions.**.                              openerp.exceptions.DeferredException,
-                                                                                                     odoo.exceptions.MissingError,
+                                                                                                     openerp.exceptions.MissingError,
-                                                                                                     odoo.exceptions.RedirectWarning,
+                                                                                                     openerp.exceptions.RedirectWarning,
-                                                                                                     odoo.exceptions.UserError,
+                                                                                                     openerp.exceptions.UserError,
-                                                                                                     odoo.exceptions.ValidationError,
+                                                                                                     openerp.exceptions.ValidationError,
-                                                                                                     odoo.exceptions.Warning,
+                                                                                                     openerp.exceptions.Warning,
-                                                                                                     odoo.exceptions.except_orm``
+                                                                                                     openerp.exceptions.except_orm``

 ``sentry_processors``          A string of comma-separated processor classes which will be applied   ``raven.processors.SanitizePasswordsProcessor,
-                               on an event before sending it to Sentry.                              odoo.addons.sentry.logutils.SanitizeOdooCookiesProcessor``
+                               on an event before sending it to Sentry.                              openerp.addons.sentry.logutils.SanitizeOdooCookiesProcessor``

 ``sentry_transport``           Transport class which will be used to send events to Sentry.          ``threaded``
                                Possible values: *threaded*: spawns an async worker for processing